 NO₃⁻ → NO₂⁻ → NO → N₂O → N₂

 Specific enzymes facilitate each step: nitrate reductase (Nar or Nap), nitrite reductase (NirS or NirK), nitric oxide reductase (Nor), and nitrous oxide reductase (NosZ).
+It is better to provide the complete flow chat of enzyme to be used in the denitrification.

 These enzymes are part of electron transport chains that connect the oxidation of electron donors to the generation of a proton motive force and ATP production (Seitzinger, Harrison et al. 2006).
-Denitrification happens in various heterotrophic and autotrophic bacteria, as well as some archaea.
+Denitrification happens in various heterotrophic and autotrophic bacteria, as well as some archaea (need reference).
 Electron donors include organic substrates (heterotrophic denitrification) and reduced inorganic compounds such as sulfur, hydrogen, and iron (autotrophic denitrification) (Liu, Chen et al. 2019, Pang, Li et al. 2022).
 Pathway efficiency and completeness largely depend on the availability of electron donors, the redox potential, pH, and the presence of oxygen.

 2.2.
 Heterotrophic vs. autotrophic denitrification